Dogukanyllmaz/Dogukanyllmaz/README.md

 ## About Me
 I am a student in Ege University.
 I am studying in the mathematics department and I want to improve myself in the software industry.

-Skills: C# / .Net
+Skills: C# / .Net / Java

-- 🔭 I’m currently working on Backend
 - 🌱 I’m currently learning Java and C#
 - 🤔 I’m looking for help with Java, C# documentation
 - 📫 How to reach me: Email: dogu_codeM@hotmail.com
-- ⚡ Fun fact: Basketball and Tv series

 ## 🧰 Languages and Tools:
 <p align= "center">